AlacrisIO/meta/objections.md

 because central bank currencies keep betraying users:
 Cyprus, India, Venezuela, Zimbabwe... who's next?

+But Legicash is not just about currency itself, but also about a platform for fast payment, and eventually for smart contracts that can bind blockchains together.

 ## Competition

 ### Won't the Lightning Network, Raiden, etc. solve the issue for Bitcoin, Ethereum, etc.?